-With SeaChange launching their new and improved Wild Salmon Jerky, it was the perfect excuse to hold a celebratory taste testing party.
-Along with cheeses from Salt Spring Island Cheese Company and Moonstruck Organic Cheese, condiments from SaltSpring Kitchen Co, and bread from Embe Bakery, we picked up several craft beers from local breweries Saltspring Island Ales and Hoyne Brewing Company to see which beer and jerky pairings were the tastiest.
-SeaChange Wild Salmon Jerky comes in two flavours: ‘Natural’ is deliciously sweet and smoky with a mildness that goes well with almost anything.
-And ‘Korean BBQ’ (available from mid-September) kicks it up a notch with a hit of spicy pepper and garlic sauce and is incredibly addicting on its own.
+With SeaChange launching their new and improved Wild Salmon Bites, it was the perfect excuse to hold a celebratory taste testing party.
+Along with cheeses from Salt Spring Island Cheese Company and Moonstruck Organic Cheese, condiments from SaltSpring Kitchen Co, and bread from Embe Bakery, we picked up several craft beers from local breweries Saltspring Island Ales and Hoyne Brewing Company to see which beer and salmon bite pairings were the tastiest.
+SeaChange Wild Salmon Bites comes in one flavour: ‘Natural’ is deliciously sweet and smoky with a mildness that goes well with almost anything.

-We ended up trying the two jerky flavours with four different beers: the Heather Ale and Dry Porter from Saltspring Ales, and the Hoyner Pilsner and Appleton Extra Special Bitter from Hoyne.
+We ended up trying the salmon bites with four different beers: the Heather Ale and Dry Porter from Saltspring Ales, and the Hoyne Pilsner and Appleton Extra Special Bitter from Hoyne.
 Here’s how they fared, along with some of the notes jotted down by our testers.

-The Natural jerky went with pretty much every beer (it’s that versatile!) but the particularly good combinations were:
+The Natural bites went with pretty much every beer (it’s that versatile!) but the particularly good combinations were:

 - Heather Ale – “Sweet jerky plus sweet beer is nice” and “Good combo”